How to Choose a Plant-Based Protein Powder

 The best way to consume flax seeds is to mill them fresh with a coffee grinder and add them to your shake.

-What about hemp seeds?
-Hemp seeds do not contain any phytic acid, are low in ALA, high in the antioxidants C, beta-carotene and vitamin E (including tocotrienols) to protect against rancidity, and are an incredible source of manganese, magnesium and GLA (excellent for female hormones).
+What about hemp seeds for hemp protein powder?
+Hemp seeds are a good protein source, do not contain any phytic acid, are low in ALA, high in the antioxidants C, beta-carotene and vitamin E (including tocotrienols) to protect against rancidity, and are an incredible source of manganese, magnesium and GLA (excellent for female hormones).
 Vitamin E is used with fish oil and cod liver oil to keep it fresh.

 What about chia seeds?
 Chia seeds are also actually higher in ALA than flax.
 This would make you think that chia would be more sensitive to oxidation than flax.
 However, chia seeds have high antioxidant activity and contain polyphenols, chlorogenic and caffeic acids, myricetin, quercetin and kaempferol that appear to help protect against rancidity.
 In a study comparing chia to flax, chia had almost nine times more antioxidant capacity according to a FRAP assay.